publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch11/m__us_usc_t12_s1441.md

         (1) __Treatment for certain purposes__

-            Except as provided in subsection (e)(8)(B) of this section, the Financing Corporation shall be treated as a Federal Home Loan Bank for purposes of sections 1433 and 1443 of this title.
+            Except as provided in subsection (e)(8)(B), the Financing Corporation shall be treated as a Federal Home Loan Bank for purposes of sections 1433 and 1443 of this title.

         (2) __Federal Reserve banks as depositaries and fiscal agents__